Andy-Liang-12/Email-Automation/README.md

 ## Help/Disclaimer
 * Non-comprehensive comments and tester code are provided in each section.
 * I am not a first-class programmer; much of the code written for this project was learned during its completion.
-There will be inefficiencies and mistakes.
+There will be inefficiencies and mistakes, as well as plenty of room for improvement.
 Reach out if you have questions.

 ## Authors